Source File

 var []*loaderPackage

-var func( *loaderPackage) bool
+var func(, *loaderPackage) bool

-= func( *loaderPackage) bool {
+= func(, *loaderPackage) bool {

-switch .color {
+if .color == {

 panic("internal error: grey node")